 137 miles from downtown Portland

 If a beautiful mountain escape is like what your are looking for, Mt.
-Rainier is the perfect destination for you and your clan.
+Rainier is the perfect destination.
 With a National park that boasts over 130 trails for your and your family to enjoy, there is more to explore than your family can possibly fit in in a weekend.
 Having a hard time choosing what to do?
 Go on a wildflower hike or make your way to majestic waterfalls for and afternoon of awe.

 To add some adventure to your trip, get up close and persona with the wild life at NW Trek.
 They offer Keeper tours that bring you eye to eye with the local animal residents.
 If a train ride through the woods sounds intriguing, check out Mt.
 Rainier Railroad and Logging Museum and sign up for one of their train excursions that take you through the foothills of Mt.
 Rainier.